JSLBrowning/Wall-of-History/config/readme.md

 - `true`: All content entries will (theoretically) be able to pull from all reference entries.
 - `false`: Content entries (and their children) will only be able to pull from reference entries connected to them by the `reference_connections` table.

+## socials

+A dictionary of social media accounts for the site, including Discord, Facebook, Instagram, Reddit (a subreddit, not an account), Twitter, and YouTube.
+All except Discord can be the account/subreddit name, no @, leading r/, et cetera.
+Discord must be a complete invite link.

+## devSocials

+Same as above, just for the person in charge.
+Discord can now be an account name.